-You could be facing years or decades in prison and face fines as high as $500,000 for the harshest of offenses.
-In most cases, you may also have a felony conviction that results in the loss of employment opportunities and your right to bear arms, vote, and more.
+You could face years or decades in prison and fines as high as $500,000 for the harshest offenses.
+In most cases, you may also have a felony conviction that results in losing employment opportunities and your right to bear arms, vote, and more.

 If something doesn’t seem right, there’s a very good chance that the government is watching you.
 In drug trafficking cases, it often turns out that the accused was under surveillance for months before he or she was eventually arrested.

 Federal agencies like the DEA watch potential defendants through various means, such as wiretapping and undercover agents.
 The government also works with confidential informants to gather information and evidence against suspected criminals.

 The Phoenix drug crime lawyers at Suzuki Law Offices can ensure that your rights and freedom are always protected.